Voltaïc: Release history

 Björk was ill on the night of the Paris concert and later described the recording as being "quite traumatic" as her voice was not in good condition at this late point during the tour.
 Because of this, some small parts of Björk's vocals in the Paris concert were edited in post-production, for example in the performance of "Where Is The Line".
 The Reykjavík concert shows her voice in much better condition.
 It is notable that both "My Juvenile" and "Pneumonia" were only performed live during the Reykjavík concert – all the other songs were performed throughout the Volta tour.

 The originally announced track listing for the Voltaïc Live DVD contained more tracks than those which appear on the final release.
 "Triumph of a Heart" was cut from the Paris concert, while "Cover Me", "Immature", "It's Oh So Quiet", "Who is It?", "Sonnets/Unrealities XI" and "The Dull Flame of Desire" were cut from the Reykjavík concert.
 Additional 'cut' songs were performed at each respective concert but were never featured on any track lists for the box-set, e.g. "Oceania".
 "Brennið Þið Vitar" is the walk-in played by the brass band, and is a traditional Icelandic choral piece.

+Theatre screenings

-Theatre screeningsVoltaïc was screened at fifteen theatres throughout the USA to coincide with the North American release on 23 June 2009.
+Voltaïc was screened at fifteen theatres throughout the USA to coincide with the North American release on 23 June 2009.